wasikjakub/genetic-and-swarm-algorithm-comparison/README.md

 # Deep Learning Project

-This project is focused on deep learning and aims to [briefly describe the goal or purpose of the project].
+This project is focused on deep learning and aims to compare results for genetic and swarm algorithm.

 ## Table of Contents